Gold Point Ghost Town

 Gold Point may not exist today if it weren’t for Las Vegas wallpaper hanger Herb Robbins, who with partner Walt Kremin, owns most of the town’s buildings.
 Herb and his friend Chuck Kremin came across Gold point in the late 1970s, and while only a few hardy residents remained, dozens of deteriorating wooden edifices peppered the original main street.
 The opportunity to purchase some of these buildings presented itself, and Herb and Chuck sprung into action, each purchasing one.
 In 1981, Chuck’s brother Walt joined them in purchasing the Post Office, General Store, and the home of Senator Harry Wiley, which was complete with original furnishings.

 Interestingly, Herb hit a mega-jackpot in Las Vegas, which enabled him to purchase most of the historical structures you can see and visit today.
 Soon after hitting it big in Vegas, Herb and Walt bought all of the buildings that came available and have lovingly restored them since.
 Community members and friends of Walt and Herb banded together to repair roofs and overhauling the interiors, but were very careful to leave the weather-beaten historical exteriors intact.
-On weekends, Herb assumes the role of Sheriff Stone [he’s also the fire chief,] and opens restored miners’ cabins to paying guests.
-Travel Nevada protip: be sure to ask to see the saloon.
 Inside, visitors will find an old west saloon that’s almost too picture perfect to pony up to.

 Today, history buffs and ghost town aficionados have seamlessly preserved history in Gold Point.
-Visitors can enjoy the main street that still stands, a saloon and the Gold Point Bed and Breakfast.
+Visitors can enjoy the main street that still stands, a saloon and the Gold Point Ghost Town Bed & Breakfast.
 Here, you can stay in an original, historic miners cabin.
 Plus, the stargazing in these parts ain’t too shabby either, as it’s considered to be one of the darkest spots in Nevada.

 TAKE ME THERE